 Warning: HUGE spoilers for Avengers: Infinity War ahead!

-Marvel fans around the world are still trying to recover from the insanity that is Avengers: Infinity War, and we can't blame them.
+Marvel fans around the world are getting ready for the fourth and final film in Marvel's Avengers franchise, where we finally get the conclusion to the insanity set in motion in Avengers: Infinity War.
 The entirety of Infinity War is a race to stop Thanos from collecting all six Infinity Stones and decimating half of the universe with a single snap of his fingers.
-Though our favorite superheroes from all 18 previous films of the MCU come together to fight against Thanos and his children, in the end they aren't enough to stop the big bad's mission.
+Though our favorite superheroes from all the previous films of the MCU come together to fight against Thanos and his children, in the end they aren't enough to stop the big bad's mission.
 Not only are the lives of several of our favorite characters lost, but countless civilizations are destroyed because they're in Thanos's path.

 See?
 That's a lot to take in.
 It's easy to lose track of how Thanos actually collects all the Infinity Stones in the movie in the midst of all that madness, so never fear — we're here to help!
 Check out our handy guide for a refresher on Thanos's quest for the Infinity Stones.